intergalacticspacehighway/bookmark-mouse-position/readme.md

 - This makes it easier to traverse mouse location in multiple display monitors.
 - I found it useful.

+### Folder/file structure

+- main.js contains the electron app entry point.
+- src/index.js contains browser renderer entry point.
+This is a react app.
+- No webpack or complicated bundler setup, we're using parcel 🎉

 ### Install dependencies

 ```